kizunanocoin/docs/docs/integration-guides/key-management.md

 }
 ```

-On success, the nano\_node returns the hash of the transaction's block.
+On success, the kizunano_node returns the hash of the transaction's block.

 ---